ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 ### Blake2b_128

-Gets the BLAKE2b algorithm with a 256-bit key size and a 128-bit output size.
+Gets the BLAKE2b algorithm with a 256-bit key and a 128-bit output.

     public static Blake2bMac Blake2b_128 { get; }

 ### Blake2b_256

-Gets the BLAKE2b algorithm with a 256-bit key size and a 256-bit output size.
+Gets the BLAKE2b algorithm with a 256-bit key and a 256-bit output.

     public static Blake2bMac Blake2b_256 { get; }

 ### Blake2b_512

-Gets the BLAKE2b algorithm with a 256-bit key size and a 512-bit output size.
+Gets the BLAKE2b algorithm with a 256-bit key and a 512-bit output.

     public static Blake2bMac Blake2b_512 { get; }

 ### HmacSha256

-Gets the HMAC-SHA256 algorithm.
+Gets the HMAC-SHA256 algorithm with a 256-bit key and a 256-bit output.

     public static HmacSha256 HmacSha256 { get; }

+### HmacSha256_128

+Gets the HMAC-SHA256 algorithm with a 256-bit key and a truncated, 128-bit output.

+    public static HmacSha256 HmacSha256_128 { get; }

 ### HmacSha512

-Gets the HMAC-SHA512 algorithm.
+Gets the HMAC-SHA512 algorithm with a 512-bit key and a 512-bit output.

     public static HmacSha512 HmacSha512 { get; }

+### HmacSha512_256

+Gets the HMAC-SHA512 algorithm with a 512-bit key and a truncated, 256-bit output.

+    public static HmacSha512 HmacSha512_256 { get; }

 ## Properties